GilianMoa/koda/README.md

 koda
 ====

-Message Queue for Node.js and MongoDB
+Message Queue for Node.js and RabbitMQ